bortexz/eventflow/README.md

 ```

 ## Status
 Alpha.
-It works and api may remain without breaking changes, but needs more battle testing in production environments.
+It currently works but hasn't yet been used in production.
+API may still undergo some breaking changes.

 ## Features